 “Social media ROI [return on investment] has always been a touchy subject.
 You’ll find divided camps: those who emphasize that social media should not be expected to perform like a direct response tactic and those who can provide all kinds of empirical formulas for calculating social media ROI.
 But one move will have more measurable impact on your bottom line than the number of Likes, mentions or +1s will ever have: ignoring.”

-At the conclusion of a session I taught during the Crescendo Interactive Practical Planned Giving Conference in 2012, a distinguished planned giving professional came up to me and said, “You know, until today, I have avoided social media, thinking it is a waste of time.
+At the conclusion of a session I taught at the Crescendo Interactive Practical Planned Giving Conference a few years ago, a distinguished planned giving professional came up to me and said, “You know, until today, I have avoided social media, thinking it is a waste of time.
 But after your talk, I just might open a Facebook page.”
 Then, he gave my hand a hearty shake.
-That was a highlight of the event for me!
+If you read Carolyn’s Nonprofit Blog, you will discover that I launched my presence on Facebook at the suggestion of a major gift donor.
+Today, I share information with the donors and professional advisors who follow me on Facebook, Twitter, Pinterest and LinkedIn, including updates about projects on which I am working that need funding.

 Major gift and planned giving executives often have more life and work experience than other nonprofit executives.
 A mature major gift and planned giving expert can often be more effective when it comes to understanding and interacting online and in-person with donors who are the focus of major and planned giving efforts (those activities involving significant, long-term financial investment).